 Do you live in South Australia and you’re looking for a change of scene from your regular park, or maybe you are just visiting and you want to find the best places to take your dog?

 There are approx 89 off lead parks in SA.
-There are two ways to search.
 Simply click on the local area in the list below and you will be taken to the council webpage with the details of the off leash areas (please note some of the links are to PDF pages so you will need Adobe reader).

 Dog parks offer great benefits for owner and dog alike: